taw10/crystfel/doc/articles/online.rst

 prefixes.

-Note that this mode of operation does not combine well with multi-threading in inddxamajig - all worker processes will receive the same data!
+Note that this mode of operation does not combine well with multi-threading in indexamajig - all worker processes will receive the same data!
 For anything more than "taking a peek" at the data, use the REQ socket instead by using ``--zmq-request`` instead of ``--zmq-subscribe``.
 The argument to this option is the string which should be sent in the request message::